 - Fowler Farms Sporting Clays – clay/skeet shooting 11 station course on a game preserve.
 Shotgun rentals and ammunition available to purchase for use on site.
-Open Thursday, Friday, and Saturday at 9:00am.
-Last customer check-in at 4:30pm.
-Call 828-622-0177.
+Call 828-622-0177 for information.

 - Hot Springs Rafting Company – offers whitewater rafting and river tubing.
 Call them at 843-319-4586.

 - Hiking or backpacking – the Hot Springs area offers many choices within the beautiful Blue Ridge Mountains for hiking and backpacking.
-You can check with Bluff Mountain Outfitters located at 152 Bridge Street in Hot Springs, 828-622-7162, for suggestions and current conditions.
-If you’re looking for guided day or overnight hikes you can contact Blue Ridge Hiking Company by email firstname.lastname@example.org or call 828-713-5451 for more info.
 The “Welcome” binder in the cabin has further information about many local trails.
+Check with Bluff Mountain Outfitters located at 152 Bridge Street in Hot Springs, 828-622-7162, for suggestions and current conditions.
+If you’re looking for guided day or overnight hikes contact Blue Ridge Hiking Company by email firstname.lastname@example.org or call 828-713-5451 for more info.

-- Sandy Bottom Trail Rides – call 828-649-3464 to schedule a picturesque ride through the scenic mountains and meadows of the Blue Ridge Mountains.
-Offering horseback rides, wagon trips, and buggy rides.
+- Sandy Bottom Trail Rides – horseback rides, wagon trips, and buggy rides with no age, weight, or ability limits.
+Open year-round (weather permitting).
+Call 828-649-3464 to schedule a picturesque ride through the scenic mountains and meadows of the Blue Ridge.

-- Max Patch Mountain – with incredible 360-degree long-range views at the top and access to the Appalachian Trail, it’s a popular location for hiking, picnicking, watching the sunset, star gazing, etc.
+- Max Patch Mountain – with incredible 360-degree long-range views at the top and access to the Appalachian Trail, it’s a popular location for hiking, picnicking, watching the sunrise or sunset, dark sky star gazing, etc.

-- Skiing, Snow Boarding, and Snow Tubing Available about 45 minutes away at either Cataloochee Ski Area in Maggie Valley OR Wolf Ridge Ski Resort in Mars Hill.
+- Skiing, Snow Boarding, and Snow Tubing is available about 45 minutes away at either Cataloochee Ski Area in Maggie Valley OR Wolf Ridge Ski Resort in Mars Hill.

 Things to Do

-- Asheville (pop approx. 93,000) is a scenic drive of 45 minutes to an hour away.
-It is a small city known for fine art galleries, crafts and folk art, eclectic shops, performing arts and music, a thriving night life, casual to fine dining, historic attractions and museums, and has been voted “Beer City, USA.”
-The craft beer scene in Asheville has exploded to include over 20 craft breweries, several annual beer festivals, brewery tours, and more.
-Asheville Ale Trail has more information about the many local breweries.
+- Asheville (pop approx. 93,000) is a small city with fine art galleries, crafts and folk art, eclectic shops, performing arts and music, a thriving night life, casual to fine dining, historic attractions and museums.
+You can also explore the River Arts District, the Western NC Nature Center, or the NC Arboretum.
+With more breweries per capita than any other US city, the craft beer scene in Asheville has exploded to include 26 craft breweries, several annual beer festivals, brewery tours, and more.
+Check Asheville Ale Trail for more information about local breweries.